Wyden On Turning the Government Blue

 But if Biden does win the election, Wyden says, the vice president will be inheriting a recession as a result of the COVID-19 pandemic.

 “What we are going to have to do is a lot of triage at the beginning and try to undo some of the damage,” Wyden says.
-For example, “Make sure a vaccine is distributed in an accurate way and taking steps to ensure this doesn’t happen again.”
+For example, “Make sure a vaccine is distributed in an equitable way and taking steps to ensure this doesn’t happen again.”

 Wyden says that in Congress, a blue Senate will allow more action on another stimulus package.
 Since he is on the Finance Committee, he says he would take a very different approach than the Republicans and would fight to change unemployment law.
 He says the Finance Committee was instrumental in getting the extra $600 a week for unemployment and that Republicans “fought us every step of the way.”